-What Can a Handyman Do in Denver, Colorado?
+What Can a Handyman Do Without a License in Denver, Colorado?

 Colorado does not have a single statewide “general contractor license” for handymen; contractor licensing is largely handled at the city/county level (including Denver).
 However, Colorado DOES require state licensing for certain trades (notably electrical and plumbing), and Denver requires contractor licensing/registration for building work plus permits for many projects.
 There is not a universal statewide handyman dollar-threshold exemption; instead, limits come from (1) trade licensing laws (state) and (2) local contractor licensing + permit rules (Denver).